• 📖 Cover

 ← PreviousLinear Regression

-Prof. Xuhu Wan · HKUST ISOM · Intro to Business Analytics
+Prof. Xuhu Wan · HKUST ISOM · Introduction to Business Analytics